Silo (series): Wool

 Wool is the first act of the series and consists of books 1 through 5: Holston, Proper Gauge, Casting Off, The Unraveling, and The Stranded.

 Holston is the sheriff of the Silo.
 His wife, Allison, is three years dead, having expressed interest in "the outside" (a capital crime) and being sent "to cleaning": expelled from the silo with no way to return, yet expected to clean the silo's external sensors before dying.
 Still grieving, Holston also asks to go outside.
 He is given a protective suit and expelled, but he discovers a healthy, vibrant world.
 Encouraged by this sight, he happily also cleans, and then begins to explore, entertaining hope that Allison might still be alive.
 However, he is forced to remove his helmet when he runs out of air, and at that point, he discovers that the world is actually toxic and his wife truly is dead.
 The suit's visor had been masking reality with a computer-generated image.
 Holston dies near his wife's abandoned body.

 Following Holston's death, Deputy Marnes advocates a sheriff candidate named Juliette Nichols, a mechanic who once helped investigate the death of another mechanic named George.
 Mayor Jahns and Marnes embark on a trip to Mechanical, descending 100 levels to the "down deep", to interview her.
 Along the way, they visit the IT department.
 Bernard, the head of IT, demands his own preferred candidate, Peter Billings, for sheriff, but Jahns is dismissive.
 Later, Jahns is impressed by Juliette, who quickly proves herself to be responsible, stubborn, and independent.
 Juliette agrees to become sheriff on the condition that she is permitted to perform long-overdue mechanical maintenance, which requires a power blackout, and Jahns assents to the plan.
-Bernard is incensed by the blackout and Juliette's appointment and poisons Marnes's canteen on their way back up, resulting in Jahns's death.
+Bernard is incensed by the blackout and Juliette's appointment and poisons Marnes's canteen on their way back up.
+Because Jahns was drinking from Marnes' canteen, she dies.